krszktc/rate_limiter/README.md

 other file remember to adjust names in `file.reader.ts` and `run_rate_limiter.sh` script.

 * **memory cleaner**:
 Memory cleaner is disabled by default.
-To enable it run function `/canRequest()` in `rate.limiter.ts` with last parameter `true`.
+To enable it run function `canRequest()` in `rate.limiter.ts` with last parameter `true`.
-Tests scenarios in `rate.limiter.test.ts` cover scenario with memory cleaner enabled.
+Tests case in `rate.limiter.test.ts` cover with memory cleaner enabled.